 Our favourite place to visit was Blue Ocean 2 – offering pasta and pizza deals from 25,000 IDR (including a free salad and soup buffet!)

-If you walk along the main street on Gili T you’ll definitely be able to find anything you fancy, especially fresh seafood!
+However, if you walk along the main street on Gili T, there is such a variety of foods on offer that you’ll definitely be able to find something you fancy.

 And Don’t Ride The Horses!